 For large $\chi_0$, we find

 implying that at optimality $\chi_0\sim B_{\rm tot}^{b/a}$.
-This scaling can be achieved in the easy phase ($b<a$), leading to $\mathcal{L}_T\sim B_{\rm tot}^{-(a-1)/a}$.
+This scaling can be achieved in the easy phase ($b<a$), leading to $ L_T-\sigma^2\sim B_{\rm tot}^{-(a-1)/a}$.
 Note however that $\chi_0$ cannot scale superlinearly with $B_{\rm tot}$.
 Indeed, since $\eta(t)\leq \eta_{\max}$ and $m(t)\geq 1$, we have the conditions $\chi_0\leq \eta_{\rm max}T$ and $B_{\rm tot}\geq T$, yielding $\chi_0\leq \eta_{\max} B_{\rm tot}$.
 Therefore, in the hard phase, the optimum is achieved for $\chi_0\sim B_{\rm tot}\sim T$, for which $L_T\sim B_{\rm tot}^{-(a-1)/b}$.

-In both easy and hard phases, the degeneracy in the optimization over $\eta$ and $m$ can be broken by requiring the solution to have the minimum wall-clock time $T$.
+In both easy and hard phases, the degeneracy in the optimization over $\eta$ and $m$ can be broken by requiring the solution to have the minimum wall-clock time $T$ (see Fig.~\ref{fig:batch_ramp}).
 This corresponds to taking $\eta(t)=\eta_{\max}$ and

 In the hard phase, $B_{\rm tot}\sim T$, so that $m(t)$ remains bounded.
 However, in the easy phase $T\sim B_{\rm tot}^{b/a}$ so that the batch size actually grows with $B_{\rm tot}$ as $m(t)\sim B_{\rm tot}^{1-b/a}$.